-Easter is a special time in Greece and as such many of our most interesting traditional activities take place around that time.
-At Daphne’s Club Hotel Apartments each year we organise something different during this time: from egg painting with natural dyes to accompanying you to a monastery for an Easter liturgy.
-In addition to these activities, we also offer a full Greek Orthodox Easter package.
+Easter is a special time in Greece as many of our most interesting traditional activities take place around that time.
+At Daphne’s Club we can organise something special for you during this time, from egg painting with natural dyes to accompanying you to a monastery for an Easter liturgy.

 Easter preparations begin on Holy Thursday when the traditional Easter bread, “tsoureki” is baked, and eggs are dyed red (red is the color of life as well as a representation of the blood of Christ).
 From ancient times, the egg has been a symbol of the renewal of life, and the message of the red eggs is victory over death.
 In times gone by, superstitions grew into customs that included placing the first-dyed red egg at the home’s iconostasis (place where icons are displayed) to ward off evil, and marking the heads and backs of small lambs with the red dye to protect them.
 Holy Thursday evening, church services include a symbolic representation of the crucifixion, and the period of mourning begins.
 In many villages – and in cities as well – women will sit in church throughout the night, in traditional mourning.